crisbotta/portfolio-hugo-website/content/project/pg_dissertation/index.md

 title: Jogos Eletrônicos e Ferramentas de Criação para Educação

-summary:  This dissertation presents a historical background of digital educational tools and games, and proposes the struture for the creation of a post-graduation course in the area of educational digital game design.
+summary:  This dissertation presents a historical background of digital educational tools and games, and proposes the structure for the creation of a post-graduation course in the area of educational digital game design.

 tags: